Great White Shark by artists Gillie and Marc

 Vulnerable

 This female is 47-years-old and has been cruising the oceans, munching on her favourite seafood snacks for some time.
-She has a very important role to play being at the top of the food chain, she must make sure that no populations get too big or they will all fall out of balance.
+She has a very important role to play being at the top of the food chain, she must make sure that no population get too big or they will all fall out of balance.
 But she has noticed that humans, which she has heard taste awful, are very scared of her.
 They see her as a vicious killing machine, which really isn’t the case!
 If she sees a boat coming near she knows what she must do, swim away as fast as she can.

 HOW TO HELP

-The sculpture will be aligned with the hashtags #LoveTheLast to raise unparalleled awareness about the sculpture’s cause across the globe.
+The sculpture will be aligned with the hashtag #LoveTheLast to raise unparalleled awareness about the sculpture’s cause across the globe.

 To help protect these animals, please donate to the WWF: https://www.wwf.sg/